KanChiMoe/aws-docs/docs/security.md

 Think, IAM policies above.
 Can be attached to OUs or an individual member account.

-!!! danger "Review this"
-    What is an "individual member account"?
-I would assume this to be an IAM user but training says it's not.
-So..what is it exactly?

 ## Organizational units (OU)

 Think, IAM groups above.

-!!! danger "Review this"
-    Please confirm that my understanding of OUs and SCPs are correct.

 # DDOS